Surigao del Norte: History

+Spanish colonial era

 Rajah Siawi and Rajah Kulambo, members of the nobility of the Surigaonon and Butuanon people, respectively, were encountered by the Magellan expedition in 1521 on the island of Limasawa (which was a hunting ground for the rulers).
 Antonio Pigafetta describes them as being tattooed and covered in gold ornaments.
 Pigafetta also records the name of the Surigao region as "Calagan".

 The explorer Ruy López de Villalobos headed an expedition to Surigao in 1543, an attempt at subjugation which failed because of the resistance of the natives.
 At that time the island of Mindanao was given the name Caesarea Caroli, in honor of Carlos V of Spain.
 Jesuit missionaries visited Butuan in 1597 but did not make much progress in Christianizing the people.
 It was not until 1609, when a full-dress expedition was launched, that Spanish authority was imposed to Tandag.
 In 1622, the arrival of the Recollect missionaries in Tandag commenced the establishment of a permanent mission in Surigao.

 The area of Surigao del Norte was once part of an ancient district referred to as "Caraga" during the Spanish colonial period named after its chief inhabitants, the Caraga tribe or Caragans who were largely concentrated in a settlement called Caraga.
 The ancient district of Caraga, which was established in 1609 comprised all of the present day provinces of Surigao del Norte, Dinagat Islands, Surigao del Sur, the northern part of Davao Oriental and eastern Misamis Oriental.
 The seat of government was at Tandag until it was transferred to the town of Surigao in 1848.
 Six Spanish military districts were established in Mindanao in 1860 and the areas of present-day Surigao del Norte, Surigao del Sur, Dinagat Islands, Agusan del Norte and Agusan del Sur (collectively called Agusan back then), including the territory lying between present day Butuan and Caraga bays, formed the third district called the "East District" which was changed in 1870 to "Distrito de Surigao".
 By the end of the Spanish rule in 1897, Agusan had been organized as a single politico-military comandancia named "Butuan", within the administrative jurisdiction of Distrito de Surigao.

 Surigao during the Philippine Revolution

 On December 23, 1898, the last Spanish Governor of Surigao turned his authority over to a provisional Filipino "Junta Provincial" Peacefully.
-The Spanish Government along with the spanish community soon left Surigao by the next day on December 24 leaving behind Spanish missionaries.
+The Spanish Government along with the Spanish community soon left Surigao by the next day on December 24 leaving behind Spanish missionaries.
 They were sent off with the sound of music and goodwill by the locals.
 The Junta Provincial elected Jantoy Gonzalez to serve as the Provisional head while waiting for the arrival of the new authority from Luzon that was sent by Aguinaldo.

 The New Authority under Aguinaldo's Supreme Revolutionary Government arrived in Surigao by January 12, 1899, they were the brothers Simon and Wenceslao Gonzales, children of Jantoy Gonzales.